Elm Court (Lenox and Stockbridge, Massachusetts): Commercial use, decline and restoration

-Owners Colonel Helm George Wilde and his wife Marjorie Field Wilde (great-great-granddaughter of William H. Vanderbilt) opened Elm Court in 1948 as an Inn (Elm Court Club, Inc.) with an accommodation for up to 60 people.
+Upon the passing of Emily in 1946, then owners Colonel Helm George Wilde and his wife Marjorie Field Wilde (great-granddaughter of William H. Vanderbilt) opened Elm Court in 1948 as an Inn (Elm Court Club, Inc.) with an accommodation for up to 60 people.
 Dancing and dinner open to the public Saturday nights made for a popular spot for many years.
 Knott Hotels Corporation were retained as the operators of the Inn.

 The Wildes - who also owned the neighboring 1300 acre High Lawn manor (designed by Delano and Aldrich) and farm - pursued the Inn concept in order to preserve the estate and provide summer employment for the area's many teachers.
-The Inn eventually faltered and due to overwhelming operational costs the house shuttered in 1957.
+The Inn eventually faltered and due to overwhelming operational costs, the house shuttered in 1959.

-While some fine furnishings were removed the house was largely left merely locked up but intact as it had been in the 1950s.
-Unoccupied, secluded, and only lightly patrolled it fell prey over the years to massive vandalism, outright looting, some arson, and a general derelict state by the end of the 20th century.
-The massive elm tree on the grounds for which the property was named died in the early 1960s of disease.
+While some fine furnishings were removed, the house was largely left merely locked up but intact as it had been in 1959.
+Unoccupied, secluded, and only lightly patrolled, it fell prey over the years to massive vandalism, outright looting, some arson, and a general derelict state by the end of the 20th century.
+The massive elm tree on the grounds, for which the property was named died in March of 1953 of Dutch Elm disease.

-Upon the death of George Wilde in 1998 the Elm Court passed to his daughter Lila Wilde Berle of Stockbridge.
+Upon the death of George Wilde in 1998, the Elm Court passed to his daughter Lila Wilde Berle of Stockbridge.
 Lila's husband, Peter A. A. Berle (1937–2007), was a highly respected environmentalist, New York State assemblyman, commissioner of the State Department of Environmental Conservation and president of the National Audubon Society She in turn sold the estate in 1999 to her son, Robert Berle, great-great-grandson of the Sloanes, and his wife, Sonya, for just under $1 million.
 They undertook a major restoration effort, repairing original details and adding new wiring, plumbing, heating, and opened the property as a luxury Inn while portions of the home remained a work in progress with restoration.